-- 1. The Global Network is an association of cities that have created initiatives to self-declare their communities as working toward a culture of peace. - 2.
-The Global Family Program is a city-to-city collaboration, like Sister Cities, for two-way communication, education and support. - 3.
-The Global Action Program promotes dialogue and collaboration between smaller groups around the world, including classrooms and adult networking. - Leadership Skills Development courses provide free resources for continuing education on entrepreneurial and conflict resolution skills.
+- 1. The ICP Global Network is an association of municipalities that have selfestablished their communities as working toward a culture of peace. - 3.
+The ICP City-to-City Program[TM] is a global family collaboration, like Sister Cities, yet the emphasis is two-way communication, education and support. - 4.
+The ICP Leadership Skills Program provide free resources for continuing education on entrepreneurial and conflict resolution skills. - 5.
+The ICP Collaborative Workspace[TM] is a cloud-based ecosphere of free tools, resources, classes, and collaboration options.